1. Home

-A word (such as whatchamacallit) used by speakers to signal that they don't know or can't remember a more precise word for something.
-See also: What Is a Placeholder?
+Similar to a filler word, a placeholder is a word (such as whatchamacallit) used by speakers to signal that they don't know or can't remember a more precise word for something.
+Also known as a kadigan, tongue-tipper, and dummy noun.

-"Placeholders are defined as expressions 'used when people cannot remember the name of a person or thing,' i.e., dummy nouns which can stand for item names, or for names of persons . . ..
-Such words have little or no semantic meaning and should rather be interpreted pragmatically.
-The placeholder words that Channell discusses . . . are thing, thingummy (with the variants thingummyjig and thingummybob), whatsisname, whatnot, whosit, and whatsit. . . .
-Incidentally, they are all defined as slang in Cassell's Dictionary of Slang (2000). . . .
+"Placeholders . . . have little or no semantic meaning and should rather be interpreted pragmatically.
+The placeholder words that Channell discusses... are thing, thingummy (with the variants thingummyjig and thingummybob), whatsisname, whatnot, whosit, and whatsit...
+Incidentally, they are all defined as slang in Cassell's Dictionary of Slang (2000)...

 "The situation where the next dialogue occurs reveals that Fanny does not know the name of the boy who was laughing with Achil and uses thingie as a placeholder: